Searles Castle (New Hampshire): History and construction

 Searles hired architect Henry Vaughan to design Searles Castle.
 It is built of cut granite, fieldstone, and dark red sandstone, most of which came from Searles' own quarries in Pelham, New Hampshire.
 The castle is situated high atop the 175 acre Searles estate.
 The cost of construction was about $1,250,000.

 The castle consists of an entrance, a reception hall, a foyer, a dining room, a music room, a sun porch, a library, a grand stairway, a second floor guest suite, a third floor guest suite, a second floor rotunda (or balcony), servants' rooms, a kitchen, a butler's pantry, butlers' rooms, and a master bedroom suite which consists of a master bedroom, a sitting room, a bathroom, and a sun room.

 Later ownership

 When Searles died on August 6, 1920, he left the castle to his executive secretary, Arthur T. Walker.
-When Mr. Walker died seven years later, he left the castle to his niece, Iva C. McEachern, who sold it to real estate broker Frank M. Andrew in 1930 for $2,000,000.
+When Mr. Walker died seven years later, he left the castle to his niece, Iva C. McEachern, who sold it to real estate broker Frank M. Andrew in 1930 for $2 million.
 Mr. and Mrs. Andrew lived in the castle from 1943 to 1952, at which time it was sold to the Religious Order of the Sisters of Mercy.
 For a while, they used it as a novitiate for young women who were entering the Sisters of Mercy.
-From 1962 to the mid-1980s, classes were held in the castle.
+From 1962 to the mid-1980s, Castle Junior College held classes in the castle.
 Due to water damage and other problems, the castle was closed for about five years.
 The roof was replaced, and in 1990 the decision was made to reopen the castle.